My

 A traditional Japanese Reiki Practioner, I have meandered from an incredible art/ceramics teacher in High School, on to figurative sculpture, ceramics, ikebana and bonsai.
 The study as well as the collaborations with incredible floral and ikebana artists continues.

-With an organic and sculptural starting point and an absolute adoration of all things botanical, I create slow hand-built ceramic sculptures, vessels and tableware.
+I create slow hand-built ceramic sculptures, vessels and tableware.

 Some of my favourite exhibitions to have participated in: